-Kyategeka makes his home with his mother.
-Carrying water, gathering firewood and gardening are his household duties.
+Kyategeka lives with his mother.
+He is responsible for carrying water, gathering firewood and gardening.
 His mother is sometimes employed as a laborer.
 There are 3 children in the family.

 Please remember Kyategeka in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Kyategeka lives in the hillside community of Kabwoya, home to approximately 2,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tin roofs.
-The primary ethnic groups are Batoro, Banyankole, Bakiga, Banyarwanda and Banyoro and the most commonly spoken languages are Rutoro, Runyankore/Rukiga, Runyarwanda and Runyoro.
+The primary ethnic groups are Batoro, Banyankole, Bakiga, Banyarwanda and Banyoro.

-Your sponsorship allows the staff of Kabwoya Child Development Center to provide Kyategeka with Bible studies, health screenings, hygiene education, games and sports, opportunities to help the elderly, scholastic materials and life skills training.
+Your sponsorship allows the staff of Kabwoya Child Development Center to provide Kyategeka with Bible studies, health screenings, hygiene and health education, games and sports, opportunities to help the elderly, scholastic materials and life skills training.
 The center staff will also provide income-generating activities for the parents or guardians of Kyategeka.